-[21] The application is accompanied by the affidavits required by s 62(1)(a) from each person jointly comprising the applicant, namely Muuki Taylor, Waka Taylor, Meridoo Walbidi, Daniel Walbidi, Simon Frank and Corina Jadai .
-Each of these affidavits is signed by the deponent and competently witnessed.
+[25] The application is accompanied by the affidavits required by s 62(1)(a) from each person jointly comprising the applicant, namely Muuki Taylor, Waka Taylor3, Meridoo Walbidi, Daniel Walbidi, Simon Frank and Corina Jadai.
 I am satisfied that each of the affidavits sufficiently addresses the matters required by s 62(1)(a)(i)-(v).

-[22] The application is accompanied by the affidavit required by s 62(1)(a).
+[26] The application is accompanied by the affidavit required by s 62(1)(a).